yola/djstopie/README.md

 ## Installation and configuration

-djstopie requires an intiger of the `LAST_SUPPORTED_BROWSER` to be configured in the projets `settings.py` file.
+djstopie requires an integer of the `LAST_SUPPORTED_BROWSER` to be configured in the projects `settings.py` file.
 In addition it also requires an `UNSUPPORTED_URL` to be configured; this url is used to redirect the user to a custom error page.

 Here is an example of a configured `setting.py` file: